Gold Street Main Surgery

 IMPORTANT - ORDERING REPEAT MEDICATION

 Unfortunately, a number of relatively common medications are either in short supply or not available at the moment, mostly because of temporary manufacturing problems.
-For this reason, we may not be able to supply additional medication for the Christmas holiday period, even if we have done so in previous years.
-Please order your medication as normal if possible.
+For this reason, please order in good time and well before you are likely to run out, but please do not attempt to stockpile or order more medication than you need for the month ahead: this creates shortages and supply problems for everyone.

 Gold Street Surgery Opening Times: